PanSpagetka/BP/README.md

 - Set Apache up so it can run python scripts from cloned directory
 - Run Makefile as root, need it because it uses hdparm to set up config.

+#Description
+This application can filter PCAP files and can view and compare result in throughput graphs.

+##Time approximation
+Before every action except file upload, you will get approximation about time needed to complete that action.
+It is just approximation, nothing more nothing less.

+##File upload
+Application two ways of uploading files.
+First you can upload file using web form on page or you can upload file direcly into /cases/CASENAME/PCAPs/origin/ directory.
+After you do this, file is proceed when you access case with CASENAME.
+Dont be worry about fact that filesize of uploaded file is much smaller then before.
+In inicial processing all application layer data are cut.

+##Files
+There are three types of files.
+Original (No filter applied, only striped application layer data), fitlered (With inicial case filter applied) and temporary (with custom fitler applied).

+##Filters
+You can filter files base on two criterias.
+Based on content of PCAP files or time when packets were captured.
+Also you can choose target of applying filter on whole case, you can choose original or filtered files.
+When you apply filter on case ALL temporary files will be deleted.

+##Graphs
+When you render graph then will be created temporary file with applied filter before it is rendered.
+Also you can compare multiple files in one graph.

 #Files:
 Case.py - Case class.